July 20, 2016

 If your symptoms actually start to worsen when you lie down or when you try to fall asleep, it’s very possible that you have acid reflux.
 This is because the acid that would normally stay in your stomach travels to the esophagus more easily when you are horizontal.

-If you start to experience pain shortly after eating a meal, particularly a large meal, then you could have acid reflux.
-This occurs because the stomach is full now when it wasn’t previously, leaving everything that’s in it to move upward into your esophagus and cause that irritation so familiar to acid reflux sufferers.
+If you experience pain after a meal, particularly a large meal, it's because the stomach is suddenly overloaded, leaving the contents to move upward into your esophagus and cause that irritation so familiar to acid reflux sufferers.
+If this is often the case, it's best to eat smaller portions and cut back on fatty foods that could cause additional discomfort.

-Acid reflux (GERD) is treatable, but patients are advised to speak with a gastroenterologist in order to rule out other conditions.
-Your gastroenterologist may recommend lifestyles changes such as diet modification, medication and/or weight loss.
+Acid reflux (GERD) is treatable, but patients are advised to speak with a gastroenterologist to rule out other conditions.
+Your gastroenterologist may recommend lifestyles changes such as diet modification, medication or weight loss.